crimethinc/website/README.md

 ### Setup script

-After you've `bootstrap`ed, you'll need to `setup`.
+After you’ve `bootstrap`ed, you’ll need to `setup`.
 The `setup` setups the Rails environment (creates, migrates and seeds databases, then clears logs and tmp).

 ```
 ./script/setup
 ```

-#### Can't Load Gem from /vendor Error
+#### Can’t Load Gem from /vendor Error

-If you get an error that some gem can't be loaded, like `bcrypt_ext`, follow these steps to rebuild this repo's dev setup.
+If you get an error that some gem can’t be loaded, like `bcrypt_ext`, follow these steps to rebuild this repo’s dev setup.
 From the root directory of this repo:

 ```
 rm -rf vendor/gems